 Learning the warning signs of a bad fit is as important as understanding your ideal match.
-In detail understand everything about your ideal customer.
-Where do they live, which generation do they belong, what are they thinking, what specifically do they want from you and what attracted them to your door?
-Pay attention to everything about your clients and use buying signals and patterns of behaviour to drive greater revenue.
+Understand everything about your ideal customer in detail.
+Where do they live?
+Which generation do they belong to?
+What are they thinking?
+What specifically do they want from you and what attracted them to your door?
+Pay attention to everything about your clients.
+Use buying signals and patterns of behaviour to drive greater revenue.

 #4 – Promote

-Promotion is lead generations, getting the attention of prospective buyers.
+Promotion is lead generation, which is getting the attention of prospective buyers.

 Dig deep and look strategically at which marketing activities are producing results.
 Be careful not to get distracted by media sales people with “special offers”.
 Once you understand your customers buying patterns and preferences it becomes clear where to focus your promotional dollars.

 Structure your lead generating activities so that there is accountability to track and monitor results.
 Build continuous communication between the sales and the rest of the team so that you know as it happens what your customers are asking for.
-Structuring your systems in a way that makes potential customers easily to find you.
+Structure your systems in a way that allows potential customers to easily to find you.

 #5 – Strategically Price your Product

-The price is your assessment of value of your product.
+The price is your assessment of the value of your product.